 The distribution of traffic flow on the roads of a traf-fic network is of interest to traffic plurners and traffic controllers.
 We assume that the number of vehicles per unit time is known for all origin-destination pairs.
 The expected distribution of vehicles is based on the assumption that the most favorable routes are the son among all possible ones.
 How favorable a routo is depends on its travel cost.
 The basis for the evaluation depends on use more down like heats for the evaluations of its its net of the more started by the dotted graph for the mathematical transmost A (travely insection of the associated with another.
-This computation of the second start of the started by the started by the original started by a started by the started by the original started by the started by the started by the thema is unique started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the started by the started started by the started by the
+This computation of the second start of the started by the started by the original started by a started by the started by the original started by the started by the started by the thema is underpendent of the multiple valuation on the lack is that case, it is again started by the material storatory pair.
+See Bellium (1969), wore Fallenbarred belium of the storage barries of the started by the storage storatory pair.
+See Bellium (1969), wore Fallenbarred by the storage barries of the storage barries of the storage storatory pair.
+See Bellium (1969), wore Fallenbarred by the storage barries of the storage barries of the storage storage barries of the storage barries of the storage storage storage barries of the storage barries of the storage storage storage storage storage barries of the storage stora

 In more realistic models, however, one has to take into account that the travel time on the links will into account that the traver time on the intes well strongly depend on the trails flow.
 Our investiga-tions will show that we will encounter new effects compared to the model with flow-independent costs.
 Specifically, a more procise formulation of the prob-lem will be required.
-We have to distinguish between flow that well be optimal for all vehicles and flow that is achieved if each user attempts to optimize his own route.
-Referring to a simple model network with only four kotering to a single model network with only four nedse, we will discuss typical features that centra-der facts that seem to be plausible.
-Central centrol of traffic carb advantageous even for these drivers who think that they will discover more profitable routs for thermshers.
-Microscreen, there exists the pos-sibility of the paradex that an extension of the road network by an addiment most can cause a redesimble. network by an additional road can cause a redistribu-tion of the flow in such a way that increased travel time is the result.
+We have to distinguish between flow that well be optimal for all vehicles and flow that is achieved if each user attempts to optimize his even route.
+Referring to a simple model network with only four Index, we will discuss typical features that centra-needs, we will discuss typical features that centra-der facts that seem to be plausible.
+Central centrel of traffic carb advantageous even for these drivers who think that they will discover more profitable routs for thermshers.
+Microscreen, there exists the pos-sibility of the paradex that an extension of the road network by an addiment must can cause a redesimble. network by an additional road can cause a redistribu-tion of the flow in such a way that increased travel time is the result.

 Graph and Road Network Directed graphs are used for modeling read maps, and the links, the corresterms between the nodes, have an orientation (flerge 1958, von fallerhausen 1966).
-Two links that differ only by their direction are depicted in the figures by one line writeout an arrowshad.
+Two links that differ only by their direction are depicted in the figures by cree line writeout an arrowshad.